-The human brain is a creative instrument.
-As with all instruments, the more you know of its use and capabilities, the more value you will obtain from its use.
+The brain is a creative instrument.
+As with all such instruments, the more you know of how the human brain works as a creative instrument, the more you will understand its capabilities and the more value you will obtain from its use.

 What is creativity?